DoganM95/CP2077-Modding-Guide/README.md

 ## Setting Up and Modding with REDmod

+The following mods for REDmod are pseudo-mods and just illustrate how modding would work.
+The mods are probably not practically usable in the game.

 - **Installation**: Activate the REDmod DLC via the game's Steam settings.
 - **New Folders**: added by REDmod
   - `./tools/redmod/bin`